sporeprotocol/spore-contract/README.md

   A protocol for valuing on-chain contents, build on top of <a href="https://github.com/nervosnetwork/ckb">CKB</a>.
 Check <a href="https://docs.spore.pro">Spore Docs</a> for a quick start.
 </p>

-Developers are encouraged to utilize the [Spore SDK](https://github.com/sporeprotocol/spore-sdk) for creating applications using Spore, rather than working directly with the contracts.
-However, if your want to test/extend the contracts, or deploy it on a local blockchain, then you can refer to the [Development](#⚙️-development) section.
+Developers are recommended to use the [Spore SDK](https://github.com/sporeprotocol/spore-sdk) for building applications with Spore, instead of directly interacting with the contracts.
+If you're interested in testing, extending the contracts, or deploying them on a local blockchain, feel free to explore the [Development](#⚙️-development) section for guidance.

 ## About